trouch/CreawsomeMod/README.md

 ### macOS user privileges
 In case you can't modify your Cura install, please check your user privileges and Cura application access rights.

-### New machine does not appear
-Please refer to the [Cura wiki](https://github.com/Ultimaker/Cura/wiki/Cura-Preferences-and-Settings-Locations) to find the location for your *user settings* and *application cache* and clean them up. ***You should already have backup your settings using Cura backup feature before the modification !***

 ### Where is my nozzle ?
 Please be patient.
 Each Nozzle/Material/Quality combination requires a specific mapping file with sub setting override when needed !